+Table 1.
+Likert-style Straw Poll on “Conversationality?

 Applications of interest in cross reality, as a synthesis of several vitalities and reality, can use developments in the interpretation of language which have been recently enhanced by the many researchers focusing their studies on the field.
 At ICT alone, progress has been made in training/learning environments (Kenny et al., 2007), multi-party dialogue (Traum & Rickel, 2002), ethics and cooperation (Allwood & et al., 2000), health applications (Rizzo et al., 2011) , and representation and reasoning (Swartout et al., 2006).
 Although automated speech recognition (ASR) is far from perfect, some of the best software, “Google achieved 73.3% of exact recognized phrases with a 15.8% [Word Error Rate]” (Kudryavtsev et al., 2008), and the technology will continue to improve.
 It is also important to note that many of the errors in ASR are caused by slurred speech, cultural slang, and context, stemming from a “lack of consistent units of speech that are trainable and relatively insensitive to context” (Lee, 1988).
 Although this causes problems when comparing these transcriptions with global data, models can be trained locally using software such as CMU Sphinx from Carnegie Mellon University as applied to languages such as Arabic (Satori, et al., 2011).
 All of these will continue to improve with time, as hardware, software, and data storage and availability are areas within which research is eminent and directly valuable.
 Specifically, the speed and application of quantum computing will engender significant advancement in NLP and its applications: one of which is the impactful area of virtual humans.